google/struct2tensor/g3doc/api_docs/python/expression_impl/parquet/ParquetDataset.md

 There is also a deprecated way to call `from_generator` by either with `output_types` argument alone or together with `output_shapes` argument.
-In this case the output of the function will be assumed to consist of `tf.Tensor` objects with with the types defined by `output_types` and with the shapes which are either unknown or defined by `output_shapes`.
+In this case the output of the function will be assumed to consist of `tf.Tensor` objects with the types defined by `output_types` and with the shapes which are either unknown or defined by `output_shapes`.

 Note: The current implementation of `Dataset.from_generator()` uses `tf.numpy_function` and inherits the same constraints.
 In particular, it